 - Park your motorcycle in a locked garage whenever possible.
-If a garage isn't available, park in a concealed area or in a well-lit area with enough pedestrian traffic to discourage a thief. - Always take the ignition key with you. - Always use the steering lock (page 67), even if you're parking for just a minute or two.
-A thief can easily push an unlocked motorcycle to a waiting truck. - In addition to the steering lock, use a good quality anti-theft device made specifically to lock a motorcycle to a secure object. - If you decide to use an anti-theft device, select one of good quality and be sure to follow the manufacturer's instructions.
+If a garage isn't available, park in a concealed area or in a well-lit area with enough pedestrian traffic to discourage a thief. - Always take the ignition key with you. - Always use the steering lock (page 50), even if you're parking for just a minute or two.
+A thief can easily push an unlocked motorcycle to a waiting truck. - In addition to the steering lock, use a good quality anti-theft device made specifically to lock a motorcycle to a secure object.